Highlights

 Replacing all electrical outlets in your home costs between $900 and $3,000 for homes with 75 outlets.
 It may seem like a hefty investment, but electricians offer a generous price break for the quantity, so it’s worth considering.

 Replacing a single outlet costs around $200, whether it’s a standard, GFCI, or high-voltage outlet to accommodate appliances that need extra amperage.
-It’s best to do this as part of a larger project in order to avoid minimum fees.
+It’s best to do this as part of a larger project to avoid minimum fees.

 Whether it’s a dimmer for moodier lighting or a timer to turn your fish tank light on and off, replacing light switches can up the convenience and ambiance of your home.
 Here are the per-switch costs for these upgrades: